Higher order $\Sc^2$-differentiability and application to Koplienko trace formula: Introduction

 In this paper we address higher order continuous $\mathcal{S}^2(\mathcal{H})$-differentiability of $\varphi$ and its application in perturbation theory.
 The notion of differentiability we are dealing with is the classical definition of differentiability for Banach space valued functions defined on an open interval of $\mathbb{R}$.

 Study of differentiability of operator functions was initiated in \cite{DK1956} and has been motivated by problems in perturbation theory.
+In \cite{DK1956}, existence of the $n$th order derivative $\varphi^{(n)}$ of the operator valued function given by \eqref{functionphi} was established in the operator norm for bounded $A$ and $f\in C^{2n}(\R)$.
 Sharp sufficient conditions for existence of the first order derivative $\varphi'$ were established in \cite{Peller1990} and \cite{DeP-Suk,KPSS} in the operator norm and $\mathcal{S}^2(\mathcal{H})$-norm, respectively.
 In particular, the condition ``$f\in C^1(\R)$ and $f'$ is bounded'' is insufficient for existence of $\varphi'$ in the operator norm and sufficient for existence of $\varphi'$ in the $\mathcal{S}^2(\mathcal{H})$-norm.
-Moreover, it is obtained in \cite[Proposition 6.11]{DeP-Suk} that

-where $\Gamma^{A,A}(f^{[1]})$ is a double operator integral associated with the divided difference $f^{[1]}$ of $f$ (see Sections \ref{MOI} and \ref{Sectionapprox} for more details).
+Existence of the $n$th order derivative $\varphi^{(n)}$ was established in the operator norm in \cite{Peller2006} for $f$ in the intersection of the Besov classes $B_{\infty1}^1(\R)\cap B_{\infty1}^n(\R)$ and in the symmetric operator ideal norm in \cite{ACDS} for $f$ in the Wiener class $W_{n+1}(\R)$.
+In \cite{ACDS,DK1956,DeP-Suk,KPSS,Peller1990,Peller2006}, the operator derivative $\varphi^{(n)}$ was represented as a certain multiple operator integral.

-In our first main result (Theorem \ref{Formula}) we extend the aforementioned result to higher order differentiation.
+In our first main result (Theorem \ref{Formula}) we substantially enlarge the set of $f$ for which the higher order derivative $\varphi^{(n)}$ exists.
 We establish that $\varphi$ is $n$-times continuously differentiable in $\mathcal{S}^2(\mathcal{H})$, provided $f\in C^n(\mathbb{R})$ and either $A$ is bounded or $f^{(i)}$, $i=1,\ldots,n$, are bounded.
 We derive the representation for derivatives $ \varphi^{(k)}$ via multiple operator integrals defined in \cite{CLS}, where $f^{[k]}$ is the $k$th order divided difference of $f$.
-The latter representation for $\varphi^{(k)}$ plays a key role in proving existence of $\varphi^{(k+1)}$ and in the study of the operator Taylor remainder
+The latter representation for $\varphi^{(k)}$ plays a key role in proving existence of $\varphi^{(k+1)}$ (induction process) and in the study of the operator Taylor remainder, which satisfies

-as described below.
-Until now, existence of the higher order derivatives $\varphi^{(n)}$ was established only in the operator norm under special hypothesis on $f$ \cite{Peller2006}.
+We note that such a formula already appeared either for special functions \cite[Theorem 5.1 $\&$ (5.1)]{AP} or in the finite dimensional case \cite[Theorem 3.7]{PSST}.

 One of the fundamental results in perturbation theory is the existence of the Lifshits-Krein spectral shift function $\xi\in L^1(\R)$ uniquely determined by self-adjoint operators $A$ and $K$ with $K\in \Sc^1(\H)$ and satisfying the trace formula